ajhanisch/ORDPRO/README.md

 # **WISH LIST / TO DO**
 - [ ] Assign permissions to each UIC folder as needed automatically during processing
 - [ ] Implement some type of notification of when orders are processed
+- [ ] Orders follow individuals as they move UICS
 - [ ] Implement web front end and/or database backend to store, query, and present split, edited, parsed, and moved output to users from central controlled location
 - [ ] Implement a checkpoint system
 - [ ] Implement parallel processing